Domain Driven Architecture

 The generate command replaces the first line of a secret with a newly generated one.
 The content of other lines is not changed, but the lines below the first one might be reordered.

-Passwords are generated by default with alphanumeric characters.
-To **include symbols* you can use option "-s", e.g.:
+Passwords are generated by default with alphanumeric characters without symbols.
+To include symbols you can use option "-s", example:

 Using stores (aka mounts)